-11.67 FRENCH KS 3 LEVEL (1-9), 4 (GCSE'S)
+11.67 FRENCH/SPANISH KS 3 LEVEL (1-9), 4 (GCSE'S)

-French is currently taught as the core modern language two periods a week.
+French and Spanish is currently taught as the core modern language at least 1 period a week.
 It is compulsory for all up to GCSE other than in special circumstances.